buy the book ribbon

 • You can check the Container logs using docker logs superlists.

 • You can get detailed info on the Container using docker inspect superlists.
+This is a good place to go check on environment variables, port mappings, and exactly which image was running, for example.

-Anyway, you now have a live website!
+You now have a live website!
 Tell all your friends!
 Tell your mum, if no one else is interested!
-And, in the next chapter, it’s back to coding again.
+Or, tell me!
+I’m always delighted to see a new reader’s site! [email protected]

 Further Reading